Applying to City

 - USA Advanced Placement tests.

 All applicants are required to demonstrate that their ability to understand and express themselves in both written and spoken English is sufficient for them to be able to benefit from and participate fully in their degree.
-A pass in one of the following qualifications is the minimum expectation of the University:
+A pass in one of the following qualifications is the minimum expectation of City:

 - GCSE English language at grade C or above